Saint Library

 Death at Magdeburg

-Norbert died on June 6, 1134, worn out by two decades of unrelenting reform and the hardships of itinerant preaching.
+Norbert died on June 6, 1134, in Magdeburg, fourteen years after founding his order.
 Pope Gregory XIII canonized him in 1582, and his statue stands in Saint Peter's Basilica.

 1080